AustinRichburg/pandemic-helper/README.md

 - - -

 TODO:
-1. Finish feature allowing remote, multi-user games
+1. Create undo feature for the deck
-2. Create undo feature for the deck
+2. Add more support for mobile